Chiefs' Duvernay-Tardif putting medical degree to work

 Duvernay-Tardif ran his plans by Chiefs coach Andy Reid and the front office.
 He got their blessing and made arrangements to keep those around him safe.
 That included ensuring he was up to date on the latest protective equipment, and securing an empty apartment to use as a changing station.
 He goes there after each shift to shower and put on clean clothes before returning home to his family.

-Because he hasn't finished residency requirements, Duvernary-Tardif's medical responsibilities are somewhat limited.
+Because he hasn't finished residency requirements, Duvernay-Tardif's medical responsibilities are somewhat limited.
 He helps deliver medications and do the work of orderlies and nurses.
-But his training also means Duvernary-Tardif is able to recognize when something is amiss and act upon it quickly.
+But his training also means Duvernay-Tardif is able to recognize when something is amiss and act upon it quickly.

 “Larry and I have talked a couple times,” Reid said Friday, “so I knew that's what he was doing.
 He's taking all the precautions he can, but he's jumping in.
 He's going.
 And you wouldn't expect anything different from Larry.”